 A patient-reported outcome measure of risk-adjusted change in functional status for patients 14 years+ with low back impairments.
-The change in functional status (FS) is assessed using the Low Back FS patient-reported outcome measure (PROM) (©2009-2019 Focus on Therapeutic Outcomes, Inc.).
-The measure is adjusted to patient characteristics known to be associated with FS outcomes (risk adjusted) and used as a performance measure at the patient level, at the individual clinician, and at the clinic level to assess quality.
-The measure is available as a computer adaptive test, for reduced patient burden, or a short form (static measure)
+The change in functional status (FS) is assessed using the FOTO Low Back FS patient-reported outcome measure (PROM).
+The measure is adjusted to patient characteristics known to be associated with FS outcomes (risk adjusted) and used as a performance measure at the patient level, at the individual clinician level, and at the clinic level to assess quality.
+The measure is available as a computer adaptive test, for reduced patient burden, or a short form (static measure).

 Functional Deficit – Limitation or impairment of physical abilities/function resulting in evaluation and inclusion in a treatment plan of care.